 Viasat Internet in Connecticut at a Glance

 Viasat delivers satellite internet across all of Connecticut, from Hartford, New Haven, and Bridgeport to the most remote areas.
-With the newer ViaSat-3 satellite and Unleashed plans offering unlimited data at speeds up to 300 Mbps, Viasat brings reliable broadband to every corner of the state without requiring ground-based infrastructure.
+With the newer ViaSat-3 satellite.
+Unleashed plans offering unlimited data at speeds up to 300 Mbps, Viasat brings reliable broadband to every corner of the state without requiring ground-based infrastructure.

 Viasat Satellite Internet in Connecticut

 Viasat provides a crucial backup and primary option for Connecticut residents in areas where legacy DSL lines are the only wired alternative.
-With speeds up to 300 Mbps on the Unleashed 300+ plan and no data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural Connecticut households.
-The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients, and streaming households in the Litchfield Hills, quiet corners of Windham County, and the Connecticut River Valley's smaller towns.
+With speeds up to 300 Mbps on the Unleashed 300+ plan.
+No data caps to worry about, Viasat has evolved from a last-resort option into a genuinely competitive broadband choice for rural Connecticut households.
+The company's shift toward unlimited data and faster speeds reflects growing demand from remote workers, telehealth patients.
+Streaming households in the Litchfield Hills, quiet corners of Windham County, and the Connecticut River Valley's smaller towns.

 Viasat Internet Plans in Connecticut